 - Helping Granny Cross the Street: The Caliph encounters an old man who wants to get to the other side of the street in "A Carrot for Iznogoud".
 The Caliph helps him, then the old man wants to get back to the starting point because that's now the other side of the street.

-- Human Chess: In one story, Iznogoud finds out that there is an island inhabited by two man-eating giants.
-He tricks the Caliph to come with him to the island, and they find out that the giants are vegetarians.
+- Human Chess: In "The Giants' Island", Iznogoud hears the title place is inhabited by two man-eating giants.
+He tricks the Caliph into coming with him to the island, and they find out that the giants are vegetarians.
 Then Iznogoud asks the giants what they did to the thirty sailors of the man who told him about the island.
 The giants reply that with Iznogoud, Wa'at Alahf, and the Caliph's arrival, their set is complete, although they have one extra, so the Caliph is sent home as Iznogoud, Wa'at, and the thirty sailors are put to work as a living chess set.

-- Hypercompetent Sidekick: Wa'at Alaaf, Iznogoud's henchman.
-While he acts and looks dumb most of the time, he tends to have sudden Let's Get Dangerous moments where he reveals he can be very competent when needed.
+- Hypercompetent Sidekick: Wa'at Alahf, Iznogoud's henchman.
+While he acts and looks dumb most of the time, he tends to have sudden Let's Get Dangerous! moments where he reveals he can be very competent when needed.
 He's also far more lucid than his master about the fact they can't win.

-- Impossibly Compact Folding: In Iznogoud's Birthday, he opens a very small box and extracts a small piece of paper and proceeds to unfold it (it's so small that he needs a magnifying glass to start to unfold it).
-When completely unfold, the paper is several metres large.
+- Impossibly-Compact Folding: In Iznogoud's Birthday, he opens a very small box and extracts a small piece of paper and proceeds to unfold it (it's so small that he needs a magnifying glass to start to unfold it).
+When completely unfolded, the paper is several metres large.
 Of course, the box had been given to him by the guild of mages...

 - Ineffectual Sympathetic Villain: Iznogoud the Infamous, the ever-scheming but hapless Grand Vizier to the Caliph, who merely wants "to become Caliph instead of the Caliph."

-- Leader Wannabe: Iznogoud and his "I want to be caliph in the caliph's place!"
+- Leader Wannabe: Iznogoud and his "I want to be caliph instead of the caliph!"

 - Limited Wardrobe: Unless he makes a point of wearing a disguise, Iznogoud is always depicted in the same outfit.

-- Magic Carpet: Such a common means of transportation that the Caliphate has an entire air force of 'em.
+- Magic Carpet: Such a common means of transportation that the Caliphate has an entire air force of 'em in "The Horde".